fbpx

 Stillwhite: Stillwhite is the largest global marketplace for preowned, used, and second-hand wedding dresses.
 They currently have about 45,000 dresses you can choose from.
 Search by designer, silhouettes, cuts, etc. To date, Stillwhite has sold more than 20,000 dresses, reduced 216,000 kg of carbon emissions, and saved 180 million liters of water.

-Rent the runway: Why not rent your dress?
-While rent the runway doesn’t offer wedding gowns for rent per se they do offer some truly beautiful white gowns, which, depending on your style, might be a perfect fit for your big day
+Rent the Runway: Why not rent your dress?
+While Rent the Runway doesn’t offer wedding gowns for rent per se, they do offer some truly beautiful white gowns, which, depending on your style, might be a perfect fit for your big day.

 Nearly Newly Wed: NNW offers a variety of slightly worn and new wedding dresses, accessories, etc. You can even purchase a dress from their site, alter it, and then sell it back (as long as it’s in pristine condition).
 They have some amazing dresses!

 Once Wed: Similar to Stillwhite and NNW, Once Wed sells used wedding dresses to future brides.
-As mentioned on their website “let your biggest memory be your big day, and pass on your fantastic dress to a bride to be.”
+As mentioned on their website, “Let your biggest memory be your big day, and pass on your fantastic dress to a bride-to-be.”
 They’re also a great resource for brides who are in the midst of planning their special day.
 They provide some really great DIY wedding inspiration and tools.

 Etsy: You can find hundreds of beautiful vintage, upcycled, handmade, and made-to-order wedding dresses and designers on Etsy.
 Support small businesses, such as LilyMarksBrand, a top Etsy seller, or Visible Art, which creates beautiful organic linen dresses.

-Tara Lynn Bridal Sustainable Wedding Dresses
+Tara Lynn Bridal Sustainable Wedding Dress

 Tara Lynn Bridal

-Sustainable and Ethical Wedding Dresses
+3. Ethical and Sustainable Wedding Dresses

 Lost in Paris: